 In July 2019, our board of directors, upon the recommendation of the compensation committee of the board of directors, adopted our 2019 Equity Incentive Plan, or the 2019 Plan, which was subsequently approved by our stockholders.
-The 2019 Plan will become effective the day before the date that the registration statement of which this prospectus is a part is declared effective.
-The 2019 Plan will replace our Management Incentive Unit program, or the MIU Plan.
-In connection with the Spin-Off Transactions, outstanding awards granted under our MIU Plan will be converted into shares of common stock, restricted stock, and restricted stock units, which will be granted under our 2019 Plan.
+The 2019 Plan became effective in August 2019.
+The 2019 Plan replaced our Management Incentive Unit program, or the MIU Plan.
+In connection with the Spin-Off Transactions, outstanding awards granted under our MIU Plan were converted into shares of common stock, restricted stock, and restricted stock units, which were granted under our 2019 Plan.
 Our 2019 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce.

-We have initially reserved 52,000,000 shares of our common stock, or the Initial Limit, for the issuance of awards under the 2019 Plan.
-The 2019 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each April 1, beginning on April 1, 2020, by 4% of the outstanding number of shares of our common stock on the immediately preceding March 31 or such lesser number determined by our compensation committee, or the Annual Increase.
+We initially reserved 52,000,000 shares of our common stock, or the Initial Limit, for the issuance of awards under the 2019 Plan.
+The 2019 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each April 1, beginning on April 1, 2020, by 4% of the outstanding number of shares of our common stock on the immediately preceding March 31 or such lesser number determined by our compensation committee, referred to as the Annual Increase.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-The shares we issue under the 2019 Plan will be authorized but unissued shares or shares that we reacquire.
+The shares we issue under the 2019 Plan are authorized but unissued shares or shares that we reacquire.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of stock, expire or are otherwise terminated (other than by exercise) under the 2019 Plan will be added back to the shares of common stock available for issuance under the 2019 Plan.